 What is an FNSKU?

-FNSKU stands for Fulfilment Network Stock Keeping Unit and is an Amazon-specific barcode used by FBA sellers.
+Fulfillment Network Stock Keeping Unit (FNSKU) is an Amazon-specific barcode used by FBA sellers.
 Amazon uses the FNSKU (also known as the Amazon barcode) to identify sellers’ products and connect those products to your Amazon Seller account.